 New Apprenticeship aims to bridge the opportunity gap by changing the way tech talent is recruited and developed.
 Brad Voeller, CEO of the company, said, “Modern degree apprenticeships represent the greatest breakthrough in workforce innovation because they crete accessible pathways for students to pursue high-value careers without requiring access to costly 4-year universities.”
 This funding will be used to build out the company’s management team.

-Exbo Group advised Journey Clinical on its $3 million Series A funding round led by Fifty Years.
+Journey Clinical recently raised $3 million during its Series A funding round led by Fifty Years.
 This funding will be put towards helping psychotherapists to better treat their patients.
+Exbo Group provides ongoing financial diligence support to Journey.

 Key investors included Neo Kuma Ventures, Palo Santo, PsyMed Ventures, Lionheart Ventures, Christina Sass, Edvard Engesæth and Hans Gangeskar.